21 Computer Science (CS) CV Examples For 2026

 Spanner

-This is one of the most challenging aspects of creating a technical, more specifically, computer science CV.
-There’s so much you can include, but only limited space.
+This is one of the hardest aspects of creating a technical, more specifically, computer science CV.
+There’s so much you can add, but there’s only so much space.
 So, be strategic.

 Focus on skills that are actually in demand (and no, “vibe-coding” is not a real skill, save it for social media, not your CV):